 Charles H. Baron.
 "Assuring "Detached But Passionate Investigation and Decision": The Role of Guardians Ad Litem in Saikewicz-type Cases."
 American Journal of Law & Medicine 4, (1978): 111-130.

-Civil Rights and Discrimination Commons, Conflicts of Law Commons, Courts Commons, Family Law Commons, Health Law Commons, Judges Commons, Law and Society Commons, Legal Writing and Research Commons, Litigation Commons, Public Law and Legal Theory Commons, Religion Commons, Social Welfare Law Commons
+Civil Rights and Discrimination Commons, Conflict of Laws Commons, Courts Commons, Family Law Commons, Health Law and Policy Commons, Judges Commons, Law and Society Commons, Legal Writing and Research Commons, Litigation Commons, Public Law and Legal Theory Commons, Religion Commons, Social Welfare Law Commons